Timeline of Our History

 2014: Shearer’s acquired the assets of the Medallion Foods business from Omaha-based ConAgra Foods.

-2015: Shearer’s Snacks acquired Minnesota-based Barrel O’ Fun, a private label company that also manufactures brands such as Barrel O’ Fun, Larry the Cable Guy, Rachel’s and more.
+2015: Shearer’s Snacks acquired Minnesota-based Barrel O’ Fun, a private label company that also manufactures brands such as Barrel O’ Fun, Rachel’s and more.
 This acquisition includes facilities in Perham MN, Phoenix, AZ and Waterford, PA.